 If the employee files a written request for payment of final earnings after termination, the employer is required to pay the wages within 48 hours of business working days after receiving the request.

-The employer is also responsible to ensure that there occur no incidents of harassment against any employee at their organization.
+The employer is also responsible for ensuring that no incidents of harassment occur against any employee at their organization.
 The Civil Rights Act guides the employer-employee relationship at the workplace.
-The employers are prohibited from exercising any discriminatory acts between the employees based on sex, religion, origin, color, race, disability, etc.
+The employers are prohibited from exercising any discriminatory acts against the employees based on sex, religion, origin, color, race, disability, etc.

 Safe Workplace Environment